CutlassS1968/GVSU-CIS350-GUI-DANCER/docs/software_requirements_specifications_final.md

   # Software Artifacts

-  This is a collection of all documents and aftifacts generated for this project.
+  This is a collection of all documents and artifacts generated for this project.

   ## Use-Cases